-The complex was formally opened during a grand ceremony at the site on September 23rd, 1979, which was personally presided over by Yugoslav President Josip Tito himself and reportedly attended by over 100,000 people (Photo 6).
+The complex was formally opened during a grand ceremony at the site on September 23rd, 1979, which was personally presided over by Yugoslav President Josip Broz Tito himself and reportedly attended by nearly 100,000 people (Photo 6).
 During this unveiling ceremony, Tito gave the inaugural address (full text can be read at THIS link [PDF - page 250]), within which included the following introductory statements (translated here into English):

 The new addition of Živković's sculptural elements to the spomenik complex consisted of several segments... firstly, a museum complex (designed by Aleksandar Đokić) which is called Spomen-Dom Kadinjača.
 Following this was a sprawling and undulating series of white painted concrete pylons emanating from the earth at different angles and sizes which was named 'Alley of the Worker's Battalion', with this 'alley' following the ridge of the hill.
 The focal point of these undulating white concrete pylons are a pair together which are tallest among the rest (~14m).
 This tall flat pair, arranged side-by-side like a wide wall, have their upper-half pierced with what resembles a bullet-hole like opening (within which face-like forms can be seen).
 In addition, a large amphitheatre was built in the center of the complex, named the 'Plateau of Freedom', which hosted educational presentations, 'Young Pioneer' meetings and school gatherings.
 Interestingly, in the final form of the redevelopment of the old memorial by Miodrag Živković, the original stone pyramid element was not removed or minimized... in fact, Živković's new sculptural elements are often credited for enhancing and highlighting the original memorial element, especially in the way in which it emphasizes rather than over-takes it.